 About the Malaga Fair: History and location

-The fair evolved year after year, it became more a popular celebration than a Catholic victory event, moving from a simple religious parade to a popular festivity at Malaga port area, Malaga park, Plaza de la Merced (as shown in image on the right from 1884), Teatinos area and later on to the actual place, Cortijo de Torres.
+The Fair evolved year after year, it became more a popular celebration than a Catholic victory event; moving from a simple religious parade to a popular festivity at Malaga port area; later to Malaga park, Plaza de la Merced (as shown in image on the right from 1884), Teatinos area and finally on to the actual place, Cortijo de Torres.

 The feria area is set up in the open air.
 Within its 500,000 square metres are assembled over 15 stalls, as well as a large parking area and a fairground.
 Each year Malaga City Council anticipates the extra costs to fit 300,000 electric light bulbs, 200,000 street lanterns and 150 lampposts so that those who go to the fair, and average of 3 million people each year, are able to enjoy the spectacles in full light.